ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-vue.md

 </framework-specific-section>

 <framework-specific-section frameworks="vue">
-| The APIs are then accessible through the component:
+| The api is then accessible through the component:
 </framework-specific-section>

 <framework-specific-section frameworks="vue">